zvit/Google-Search-To-Web/README.md

 - **Enhanced Web Results**: Automatically adds `udm=14` parameter to force Google to show the dedicated "Web" tab results instead of the default mixed "All" results that are cluttered with AI summaries, ads, videos, "People also ask" boxes, and other distractions
 - **More Results Per Page**: Adds `num=50` parameter to display 50 results instead of the default 10
+- **Custom Search Buttons**: Adds convenient buttons for searching Reddit, StackOverflow, and GitHub with your current query
 - **Respects User Choices**: Detects when you click on special categories like "All", "Images", or "Videos" and won't override your selection
 - **Seamless Experience**: Works automatically with both Google homepage searches and address bar searches